 Gomez: A Mexican restaurant known for serving tacos in “turtle” shells stuffed with rice, beans, meat, veggies, and cheese, which is all sealed up in an extra cheesy tostada crunchy shell.
 They also offer a variety of cocktails and margaritas that complement the dishes nicely.

-Kruegers: A popular two-story American restaurant with a rooftop patio.
+Kruegers: A popular American restaurant.
 Their simple menu includes burgers, salads, sandwiches, sausages, and fries.

 Nation Kitchen and Bar: A laid back eatery known for their large beer menu, craft cocktails, delicious burgers, and a variety of potato sides.

 Lucius Q: A two-story barbecue, bourbon and beer hall with a modern-industrial vibe featuring both indoor and outdoor seating.

 Pleasantry: A restaurant that specializes in wine, Midwestern food and crafted coffee.
 Their brunch menu features breakfast sandwiches, potatoes, biscuits, and pancakes while their dinner menu includes burgers, grilled trout, roasted and fried chicken, and egg noodle chitarra.

 Pontiac: A small barbecue joint that offers a unique modern take on a beloved Midwest style of cooking.
 Their smoked wings are rich with flavor and although Pontiac only offers one sauce, most people don’t complain because it’s just that good.

 Quan Hapa: A small, hip eatery that specializes in Asian street food and cocktails.

 The Arepa Place: A Latin American restaurant that specializes in a Colombian dish known as arepas.
 Featuring flat tortillas stuffed with meat, veggies, and chicken, their cuisine is delicious.
 They offer a variety of different salsas that complement the dishes as well.